FIRST, THE BASICS

 There are many types of fluids that can accumulate in a body cavity.
 When the fluid is blood, the problem is called “hemothorax.”
 When the fluid is pus, the problem is called “pyothorax.”
 When the fluid is actually air, the problem is “pneumothorax.”
 When the fluid is lymph, the problem is called “chylothorax.”
 With chylothorax, the fluid is milky when it is drained from the chest, its whiteness being from fat.
 Chylothorax respresents a special problem and requires special therapy.

 The effort the patient is making to breathe will probably be the first sign of trouble and upon seeing this, your veterinarian is likely to recommend radiographs.
-Fluid in the chest will be obvious.
+On radiographs, fluid in the chest will be obvious.
 From there, the chest will need to be tapped with a needle and the fluid drained.
 This will create some relief for the patient as the lung will once again be able to expand.
 The fluid will most likely need to be sent to the lab for testing to determine the fluid type.
+If the patient is too distressed for radiographs, the chest may be immediately tapped to see if there is fluid pressure that can be relieved.
+After the fluid has been removed from the chest, new radiographs are often taken to see if there are any structures (such as masses or heart chamber enlargements) that have become visible now that overlying fluid is gone.

 WHAT IS LYMPH?